EthanB1/Machine-Learning-for-Stroke-Risk/README.md

 # section (1): the necessary libraries for machine learning were imported.
 # section (2): we imported the CSV data files to be used in the analysis.The information essentially relates to the likely causation variables which are under consideration.
 # Section (3): Data Preparation, which basically dealt with data clean-up to generate relevant data and information.
 # Data Visualisation.
-Here we tried to present our data/information with alternative visual tools for a better appreciation of information.eg ....
+Here we tried to present our data/information with alternative visual tools for a better appreciation of information.
-# Section (4) Feature Engineering, this can be litarally seen as the process that takes raw data and transforms it into features thatcan be used to create
+# Section (4) Feature Engineering, this can be litarally seen as the process that takes raw data and transforms it into features that can be used to create
 # a predictive model using machine learning or statistical modeling.
 This section explored this technique to establish relationship and make prediction.
 # Section (5)Dived into Machine learning proper and extrapolated relevant informations for training and testing.
 A number of machine learning
 # techniques were used, eg Unsupervised learning, Linear Regression, Supervised learning and Nuaral net work.
 Also a number of boasters were adopted in the
 # process as it relates the various techniques eg, KNN and Decision tree for unsupervised learning, Random forest classifier and support vector
 # Classifier for Supervised learning.
 # Nuaral net work was used as a concluding method, it showed a reasonable level of precision and prediction @ 93%.
-A reasonsonable number of statistical
+A good number of statistical
 # Tools were employed in our analysis.
 # Section(6) This is the concluding part with different visualization tools on display to drive the reserch findings home.